centrifugal/helm-charts/charts/centrifugo/README.md

   --set config.admin.secret=secret
 ```

-This is for local testing only.
-Do not use this approach to set secrets in production.
+Note!
+Do not use this approach to set secrets in production – use [secrets](#secret-management) instead.

 ### 2. Wait for the pod to be ready